 - A posture detection system comprising a pair of cameras at the shooting lane and backend pattern recognition algorithm reads and compares the officer’s posture against a range of ideal shooting postures.

 Multiple sensors capturing shooting performance for review and improvement (Photo: HTX)

 The data is further analysed and compared against best practices, so the shooter gets recommendations on how he can improve.
-For instance, he might learn how to adapt his breathing techniques to get better shots.
+For instance, he may learn how to adapt his breathing techniques to get better shots.
 The HTX team is also providing detailed design recommendations for the user interface to provide trainers with a one-glance view of the overall performance, including sufficient shot-by-shot detail so that the trainer can gain immediate insight on the performance gaps.
-This would enable the trainer to provide timely intervention to the trainee in between shots.
+This will enable the trainer to provide timely intervention to the trainee in between shots.

 Quick summary of last shots at the same target distance for quick review of factors affecting performance (Photo: HTX)